newjersey/navigator.business.nj.gov/content/src/fundings/apprenticeship-tax-credit.md

 displayName: apprenticeship-tax-credit
 urlSlug: apprenticeship-tax-credit
 id: apprenticeship-tax-credit
-sidebarCardBodyText: "A State tax credit for businesses experiencing startup costs in the first year of developing their apprenticeship program. "
+sidebarCardBodyText: A State tax credit for business startup costs in the first year of developing an apprenticeship program.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Apprenticeship Tax Credit Program offers your business a $5,000 tax credit to offset approved startup expenses in the first year of your apprenticeship program.
+  The Apprenticeship Tax Credit Program offers your business a $5,000 tax credit to offset approved startup expenses in the first year of your apprenticeship program.

 callToActionLink: https://nj.gov/labor/career-services/apprenticeship/taxcredit
 callToActionText: Learn more
 fundingType: tax credit